 It will really come down on the facts.
 If your attorney believes that you have a strong case, they’re not going to be willing to accept a low-ball offer.
 However, if your lawyer truly believes your odds of winning in court are less than 50%, they may encourage you to accept a settlement for less than an ideal amount.

 Contact an Experienced Car Accident Lawyer in Houston Today

-If you or your loved one have been injured in a car accident, you need to call a Houston car accident lawyer.
+If you or your loved one have been injured in a car accident, you need to call a Houston personal injury attorney.
 They can review your case and let you know what it may be worth.
 They can also answer any questions you may have.